Justice V. Ramasubramanian Assumes Role as National Human Rights Commission Chairman

 LEARNING FROM HOME/ WITHOUT CLASSES/ BASICS

-United Nations General Assembly adopted, in 1948, the Universal Declaration of Human Rights (UDHR).
-The UDHR is a milestone document that proclaims the inalienable rights which everyone is entitled to as a human being – regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.
+The United Nations General Assembly adopted the Universal Declaration of Human Rights (UDHR) in 1948.
+The UDHR is a milestone document that proclaims the inalienable rights that everyone is entitled to as a human being— regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.

 NATIONAL HUMAN RIGHTS COMMISSION

-Apart from enquiry into complaints of violation of human rights or negligence in the prevention of such violation by a public servant, the Commission also studies treaties and international instruments on human rights and make recommendations for their effective implementation to the Government.
+Apart from investigating complaints of human rights violations or negligence in preventing such violations by public servants.
+The Commission also studies treaties and international instruments on human rights and makes recommendations to the government for their effective implementation.
 It has all the powers of a civil court.

-• The President of India gets an annual report from NHRC which is laid before both the Houses of the Parliament.
+• The President of India gets an annual report from NHRC.
+It is laid before both the Houses of the Parliament.

 • The Recommendations made by the NHRC are not binding.

-• Violation of Human rights by private parties cannot be considered under NHRC Jurisdiction.
+• Private parties violation of Human rights not fall under NHRC Jurisdiction.

 • NHRC doesn’t have the power to penalise the authorities that don’t implement its recommended orders.

 NHRC does not have any mechanism of investigation.
-In majority cases, it asks the concerned Central and State Governments to investigate the cases of the violation of Human Rights.
+It asks the concerned Central and State Governments to investigate the cases of the violation of Human Rights.
 NHRC can only make recommendations, without the power to enforce decisions.

 0 Comments